Algoryx/click-mirror/agxclick/README.md

 # agxclick

-agxclick uses [pclick](https://pypi.org/project/pclick/), [AGX](https://www.algoryx.se/agx-dynamics/) and [agxBrick](https://pypi.org/project/agxBrick/) to a implement a simulation application that implements Click out of the box for a provided Brick model.
+agxclick uses [pclick](https://pypi.org/project/pclick/), [AGX Dynamics](https://www.algoryx.se/agx-dynamics/) and [agxBrick](https://pypi.org/project/agxBrick/) to a implement a simulation application that implements Click out of the box for a provided Brick model.

 - You can use click_application.py (see below) to load any Brick model and it will find the robots and connect their signals to Click.
 See Brick Model Requirements below for more info.
 - You can Inherit agxclick.ClickApplication and override it's methods to customize your own application.